Skint Dad

 Getting paid to donate

-Even in the UK, NHS aside, some companies do pay you for blood or plasma as part of clinical trials.
+Even in the UK, NHS aside, some companies do pay you for blood or plasma as part of paid clinical trials (UK).

-You can get paid up to £100 and it would mean your blood wouldn’t go onto help someone but could go through some kind of testing or be used in trials to develop safe medicines.
+You can get paid up to £100 (and more).
+However, it would mean your blood wouldn’t go on to help someone but could go through some kind of testing or be used in trials to develop safe medicines.

 While it’s not blood, places in America pay you to donate blood plasma.